 The main calibre user interface has had a makeover.
-It has multiple layouts, wide and narrow, selectable from Preferences->Look & Feel.
+It has multiple layouts, wide and narrow, selectable from Preferences->Look & feel.
 The Edit metadata dialog (one of the most frequently used dialogs in calibre) was also redesigned with multiple selectable layouts, this time from Preferences->Behavior.
-In the same vein the Book details panel is now fully user customizable from Preferences->Look & Feel.
+In the same vein the Book details panel is now fully user customizable from Preferences->Look & feel.

-The old double toolbar in calibre were replaced by a new single "unified" toolbar, to save vertical space.
+The old double toolbar in calibre was replaced by a new single "unified" toolbar, to save vertical space.
 You can now add a second toolbar or even a menubar and customize what icons appear in each.

 Finally, the Preferences dialog, a normally neglected bit of real estate was redesigned making it easier to find just the setting you are looking for.

-- Content Server improvements
+- Content server improvements

 E-book viewer improvements

-A new "Inspect" feature which allows you to right click on anything in an ebook and see the HTML+CSS code that is responsible for rendering it.
-A great way for ebook creators/tweakers to understand what goes on behind the scenes in an ebook.
+A new "Inspect" feature which allows you to right click on anything in an e-book and see the HTML+CSS code that is responsible for rendering it.
+A great way for e-book creators/tweakers to understand what goes on behind the scenes in an e-book.

 Conversion engine improvements

 calibre's conversion engine can now automatically convert straight quotes, hyphens, dots, etc. into their typographically snobbish equivalents.
-This option is called "Smarten punctuation" in the Look & Feel section of the conversion settings.
+This option is called "Smarten punctuation" in the Look & feel section of the conversion settings.

 A useful new feature in the main calibre interface is "Tweak EPUB", accessed by right clicking on any book.
-This shows you the internals of the EPUB, allowing you to easily make small corrections, without needing to fire up a full fledged ebook editing program.
+This shows you the internals of the EPUB, allowing you to easily make small corrections, without needing to fire up a full fledged e-book editing program.

 calibre learned how to convert a couple of new formats: SNB and Plucker.